LLC vs Sole Proprietorship: The Complete Comparison

 This only applies if you have employees.
 Both LLCs and sole proprietors have to withhold payroll tax if they have employees.

-Sole Proprietor vs Single Member LLC: Advantages & Disadvantages
+Sole Proprietorship vs LLC: Advantages & Disadvantages

 Sole Proprietorship Advantages